-Outside Directors receive (a) an annual retainer of \$8,500; (b) \$500 per meeting attended in person to a maximum of \$2,500 annually; and (c) \$1,000 annually for membership on one or more active committees.
-For services as Chairman of the Board, Mr. Ivans received compensation totalling approximately \$36,000 from the Company in 1995.
+Outside Directors receive (i) an annual retainer of \$8,500; (ii) \$500 per meeting attended in person to a maximum of \$2,500 annually; and (iii) \$1,000 annually for membership on one or more active committees.
+The Cohu, Inc. 1996 Outside Directors Stock Option Plan provides that each Outside Director will receive an automatic grant of an option to purchase 10,000 shares of the Company's Common Stock upon their appointment to the Board.
+For services as Chairman of the Board, Mr. Ivans received compensation totaling approximately \$36,000 from the Company in 1997.
+Pursuant to an employment agreement with the Company, Mr. Barnes is paid an annual salary of \$30,000.

-COMPENSATION OF EXECUTIVE OFFICERS
+COMPENSATION OF EXECUTIVE OFFICERS AND OTHER INFORMATION